-(1) Group homes, even homes that have more than six residents, that operate as single-family residences and that do not provide licensable services shall be allowed in all zones where single family units are permitted, i.e., R-L, R1/B1, R-1, R-1-U, R-2, R-3, C-1, and C-2, and subject only to the generally applicable, nondiscriminatory health, safety, and zoning laws that apply to all single family residences residential development.

-- (2) Group homes that operate as single-family residences and that provide licensable services to six or fewer residents shall be allowed in shall be allowed in all zones where single family units are permitted, i.e., R-L, R1/B1, R-1, R-1-U, R-2, R-3, C-1, and C-2, subject only to the generally applicable, nondiscriminatory health, safety, and zoning laws that apply to all single family residences residential development. - (3) Groups homes operating as single family residences that provide licensable services to more than six residents as a by-right use in the Medium Density Residential (R-2), High Density Residential (R-3), and General Commercial (C-2) zones.
-Development, performance, and design standards shall be objective, nondiscriminatory health, safety, and zoning laws that apply to all single family and multifamily residences residential development in the same zoning districts. - (4) Group homes operating as single-family residences that provide licensable services to more than six residents shall continue to be subject to conditional use permit in the Resource Lands (R-L).
-Group homes operating as single family residences that provide licensable services to more than six residents shall be permitted subject to conditional use permit in the Low Density Residential, 10,000 Minimum (R1/B1) and Low Density Residential (R-1) and Low Density Residential Urban (R-1-U) zones.
-The conditional use permit findings shall be objective and provide for approval certainty. - (5) Amend the definition of group home shall be consistent State law, including the City's obligation to affirmatively further fair housing, and HCD's Group Home Technical Advisory published December 2022.
+- (1) Group homes, even homes that have more than six residents, that do not require a State license shall be allowed in all zones where single family units are permitted, i.e., R-L, R1/B1, R-1, R-1-U, R-2, R-3, C-1, and C-2, and subject only to the generally applicable, nondiscriminatory health, safety, and zoning laws that apply to residential development. - (2) Group homes that require a State license and serve six or fewer residents shall be allowed in all zones where single family units are permitted, i.e., R-L, R1/B1, R-1, R-1-U, R-2, R-3, C-1, and C-2, subject only to the generally applicable, nondiscriminatory health, safety, and zoning laws that apply to residential development. - (3) Group homes that require a State license and serve more than six residents shall be allowed as a by-right use in the Medium Density Residential (R-2), High Density Residential (R-3), and General Commercial (C-2) zones.
+Development, performance, and design standards shall be objective, nondiscriminatory health, safety, and zoning laws that apply to residential development in the same zoning districts. - (4) Group homes that require a State license and serve more than six residents shall continue to be subject to conditional use permit in the Resource Lands (R-L).
+Group homes that provide licensable services to more than six residents shall be permitted subject to conditional use permit in the Low Density Residential, 10,000 Minimum (R1/B1) and Low Density Residential (R-1) and Low Density Residential Urban (R-1-U) zones.
+The conditional use permit findings shall be objective and provide for approval certainty. - (5) Amendments to the definition of group home shall be consistent with State law, including the City's obligation to affirmatively further fair housing, and HCD's Group Home Technical Advisory published December 2022.

-Administration: Planning Department
+Administration: Planning Department, Planning Commission, and City Council